Child Custody And Visitation

 Call the Fairfax Child Custody Lawyers at Wexell Milman Today

-For answers to specific questions you have about child custody & visitation in Fairfax County – including temporary child custody orders (pendente lite orders), parenting plans, sole or joint legal custody, visitation rights, or the modification or enforcement of existing custody agreements or orders.
+Get answers to your specific questions about child custody and visitation in Fairfax County, including temporary custody orders (pendente lite), parenting plans, sole or joint legal custody, visitation rights, and the modification or enforcement of existing custody agreements or court orders.

-Call Wexell Milman at (703) 454-5448 or contact us online to schedule a consultation to speak with our child custody lawyer in Fairfax, VA.
+Call Wexell Milman at (703) 454-5448 or contact us online to schedule a consultation with a child custody lawyer in Fairfax, VA.

 Book Your Consultation